pinterest/riffed/README.md

 #### Rift.Struct

 You tell `Rift.Struct` about your Erlang Thrift modules and which structs you would like to import.
 It then looks at the thrift files, parses their metadata and builds Elixir structs for you.
-It also creates `to_elixir` and `to_thrift` functions that will handle converting Erlang records into Elixir structs and vice versa.
+It also creates `to_elixir` and `to_erlang` functions that will handle converting Erlang records into Elixir structs and vice versa.

 Assuming you have a Thrift module called `pinterest_types` in your `src` directory: